Skip to content

 • Login - embedded in the access token

-• Token refresh — regenerated from the current user state
+• Token refresh - the callback runs again with the current user state

 • OAuth callback - embedded after OAuth user creation/linking